yesmar/dupes/README.markdown

 ## Notes for Windows users

-Color output is not working as expected in Windows 10 consoles.
-Until a proper fix can be implemented, use the `-no-color` flag when running `dupes.exe`.

-Alas, the above examples make use of `xargs`, which is not a native Windows program.
-There are a number of `xargs` implementations for Windows.
-Feel free to use one.
-Alternately, you can run `dupes.exe` from a Git Bash window and pipe output to `xargs`.
+All of the above examples make use of `xargs`, which is not a native Windows program.
+However, `xargs` implementations for Windows do exist.
+Alternately, you can run `dupes.exe` from a Git Bash window and pipe the output to `xargs`.

 Building from source is not currently as easy/fun as it is on Linux and macOS.
-Windows uses `nmake`, and `Makefile` and `config.mk` are written for GNU Make.
-But don't worry.
-It's easy to approximate things.
-Just `type config.mk`, remember the version number and type:
+Windows uses `nmake`, and `Makefile` and `config.mk` are written for GNU Make, but don't worry.
+It is easy to approximate things.
+Just `type config.mk`, remember the version number, and type:

 ```bash
 go build -ldflags "-s -w -X main.release=VERSION" -o dupes.exe
 ```

-Replace `VERSION` with the version number you saw in `config.mk`, e.g., `1.1.0`.
+Replace `VERSION` with the version number you saw in `config.mk`, _e.g._, `1.2.0`.

 ## Credits